-McCormack was a former fire chief in upstate Clinton Corners, New York.
-With 15 years of experience flying helicopters and single-engine airplanes, he was certified as a flight instructor last year, according to FAA records.
+McCormack, a former fire chief in upstate Clinton Corners, had 15 years of experience flying helicopters and single-engine airplanes and was certified as a flight instructor last year, according to FAA records.

-Linden airport director Paul Dudley described McCormack as “a highly seasoned” and “very well regarded” pilot.
+McCormack was "a highly seasoned" and "very well regarded" pilot, Linden airport director Paul Dudley said.

-Brazy said a salvage crew expected to start removing the wreckage from the roof by Tuesday evening, possibly by taking pieces down the stairs and elevator.
-It will be moved to a secure location for further examination, he said.
+Brazy said a salvage crew expected to start moving the wreckage from the roof Tuesday to a secure location, possibly by taking pieces down the stairs and elevator.

 "The location — within the city and on top of the roof of a building — is probably the biggest challenge in the investigation," Brazy said.